Documentation Index

 View inference metrics

-TTFT can help identify early signs of GPU inference saturation.
-When inference nodes are under heavy load, queuing and resource contention can delay the start of generation, causing TTFT to increase even when overall throughput appears stable.
-Use these metrics to determine whether agent usage patterns warrant closer monitoring of your inference deployment.
+Enable Inference metrics to overlay time-to-first-token latency data on the usage chart.
+This is available on the Agents page and on individual agent pages.
+These metrics can help identify early signs of GPU inference saturation.
+When inference nodes are under heavy load, queuing delays and resource contention can delay the start of generation.
+This can increase time to first token even when overall throughput appears stable.
+Use these metrics to determine whether agent usage patterns warrant closer monitoring of your inference deployment.- In the Poolside Console, navigate to Agents >

 Agents.